Weierstrass filtration on Teichmuller curves and Lyapunov exponents

 By induction, we have

-and the exact sequence:
+and the exact sequence

-Because $D^2<0$, we get a filtration with strictly decreasing graded quotient line bundles.
-By the uniqueness of the Harder-Narasimhan filtration, we get the desired result. \end{proof} The filtration can be used to describe the structure of special quotients. \begin{lemma}(Splitting lemma II) If the dimensions $h^0(dp)=h^0(d-m)p)+m=h^0((d-m-n+1)p)+m$ are non-varying, then $f_*\mathcal{O}_{aD}$ is split in $f_*\mathcal{O}_{(a+b)D},a\leq m,b<n$.
+Because $D^2<0$, we obtain a filtration with a property that the degree of graded quotient line bundles are strictly decreasing.
+By the uniqueness of the Harder-Narasimhan filtration, we conclude the desired result. \end{proof} The filtration can be used to describe the structure of special quotients. \begin{Lemma}[Splitting Lemma I] If the dimensions are constant for any fiber, and satisfy then $f_*\mathcal{O}_{aD}$ splits in $f_*\mathcal{O}_{(a+b)D},\ a\leq m,\ b<n$.
 In particular, for $n\geq 2$,

-\end{lemma} \begin{proof}We have the following commutative diagram:
+\end{Lemma} \begin{proof}We have the following commutative diagram